zenklinov/nasapower/README.md

 ## Data Files

+The data retrieved comprises precipitation or rainfall data for the region of Jawa Timur, Indonesia from the years 2018 to 2022

 ### Step 1: Getting Data
 - `nasa_power_data_part1.xlsx` to `nasa_power_data_part19.xlsx`: Excel files containing downloaded NASA POWER data parts.